 COST OF CROWN RESTORATION

-The cost of crown restoration will depend on the type of crown material you prefer.
-Typically, the cost of a tooth crown procedure is calculated per tooth and can vary depending on a number of factors including your present location.
+The cost of crown restoration will depend on the crown material you prefer.
+Typically, the cost of a tooth crown procedure is calculated per tooth and can vary depending on several factors, including your present location.
 However, Gold or metal crowns are often more expensive than porcelain crowns and PFM.

 FAQ ABOUT TOOTH CROWN